ChrstphrHll/npc_gen/students/Nom Remington.md

 ---
 ### Description
 - 3rd year Dragonborn Monk in Fiesn
-- short spines, Purple eyes, and copper skin
+- frills, Purple eyes, and copper skin
 - Is Unfathomable and Hesitant, and has Power as their ideal

 ### Organizations